paul-london/Code-Jam/README.md

 ## 🚀 Project Overview

-The goal of this project is to build a lightweight, functional MVP that:
+The goal of this project is to build a lightweight, functional tool that:
-- Accepts location-based input (e.g., addresses, coordinates)
+- Plans a vacation through a selection of National Parks based on the user's preferences
-- Applies a route optimization algorithm (e.g., Dijkstra, A*, Genetic Algorithm)
+- Applies a route optimization algorithm to minimize travel distance (Greedy Nearest Neighbor)
-- Outputs the most efficient route based on selected criteria (e.g., shortest time, least distance)
+- Displays the determined travel route on an interactive map

 This tool could serve use cases in delivery services, travel planning, field technician routing, or logistics.

-## 📦 Features (Planned)
+## 📦 Features

 - [ ] Clean and modular backend structure
 - [ ] Basic frontend interface or API endpoint